itswilleke/itswilleke/README.md

 - 👀 I’m interested in learning more about programming and how data can be analyzed in a way so everyone can understand it.
 - 🌱 I’m currently learning python as well as R.
 - 💞️ I’m looking to collaborate on some cool machine learning or data analysis projects!
-- 📫 How to reach me > profile
+- 📫 How to reach me

 <!---
 itswilleke/itswilleke is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.